Margaret Slade

-Margaret E. Slade is Professor Emeritus at the Vancouver School of Economics at the University of British Columbia and was a council member of the Royal Economic Society from 2004–2008.
-Slade is best known for her work on Industrial Economics, serving as the President of the European Association for Research in Industrial Economics (EARIE) from 2001–2003.
+Margaret E. Slade is professor emeritus at the Vancouver School of Economics at the University of British Columbia and was a council member of the Royal Economic Society from 2004 to 2008.
+Slade is best known for her work on Industrial Economics, serving as the President of the European Association for Research in Industrial Economics (EARIE) from 2001 to 2003.

 Education and work

-Slade attended Vassar College where she completed her B.A. in Mathematics.
-She did her M.A. in Mathematics at University of California, Berkeley and her Ph.D in Economics at George Washington University.
-Her Ph.D thesis focused on the mining industry, in particular Copper-Aluminum Substitution and Recycling.
+Slade attended Vassar College where she completed her A.B. in Mathematics.
+She did her M.A. in mathematics at University of California, Berkeley and her Ph.D. in economics at George Washington University.
+Her Ph.D. thesis focused on the mining industry, in particular Copper-Aluminum Substitution and Recycling.

 Slade has done influential work in the field of Industrial Organization, in particular popularizing many empirical methodologies and techniques to a field that was extensively theoretical.
-An example of this is her paper, “Vancouver's Gasoline-Price Wars: An Empirical Exercise in Uncovering Supergame Strategies”, where she pioneered method to study tacit collusion by collecting her own unique data, which is commonplace today but wasn't heard of at the time.
+An example of this is her paper, "Vancouver's Gasoline-Price Wars: An Empirical Exercise in Uncovering Supergame Strategies", where she pioneered method to study tacit collusion by collecting her own unique data, which is commonplace today but wasn't heard of at the time.
 Her research interests include manufacturing as well as energy and resource economics, in particular the petroleum and metals industries.

 In 2001, Slade received an Honorary Doctorate from the Helsinki School of Economics.
 She served as a Council Member for the Royal Economic Society from 2004 to 2008.
 In 2014, she was selected as a Fellow at the Canadian Economics Association, the association's highest honour.